kjspring/dsc-phase-2-project-v2-3/README.md

 # Home Price Prediciton using Linear Regression

 ## Overview
-Linear regression is one of the most commonly used methods for predictive modeling.
-It fits a line to find the best fit among the data.
-This project's goal is to predict the sales price of of a home based on the features of the home.
-Ordinary least squares linear regression minimizes the sum of the squared difference between the observed dependent variable and the predicted response to estimate the coefficients to build the linear equation.
+The project's goal is to predict the sales price of a home in King County, WA based on the features of the home.
+One way to most common method to predict continuous values is through linear regression.
+Linear regression explains the relationship of independent predictor variables to a dependent predicted variable using a linear equation.
+The linear equation represents the best fit among the data, where given a set of predictor variables the predicted value would be found.
+Ordinary least squares linear regression finds this linear equation by minimizing the sum of the squared difference between the actual observed dependent variable and the predicted value, denoted as y-hat.

 ![Linear Equation](img/linear-eq.png)

+This project will use a dataset of home sales and design three linear regression models.
+The models will be compared and the best model will be used for a backend function for a dashboard to predict the sales range for a home.

 ## Business Problem